What is a Michigan Landlord Security Deposit Bond?

 2. Submit your application

-Along with a completed surety bond application form, you will also be asked to submit necessary documents needed for the underwriting process.
+Along with a completed surety bond application form, you will also be asked to submit the necessary documents needed for the underwriting process.
 These are the following:

 - Your business/job history